nav-jk/agrikart/AgriKart_Whatsapp_Bot/README.md

 # AgriKart.ai - Farmer WhatsApp Bot

-[cite_start]This project is a WhatsApp-driven interface for farmers to list produce, confirm orders, and track status for the AgriKart.ai platform.
+This project is a WhatsApp-driven interface for farmers to list produce, confirm orders, and track status for the AgriKart.ai platform.

 ## Domain
-[cite_start]Post-Harvest Systems – Enhancing agricultural marketing and supply chain efficiency using AI.
+Post-Harvest Systems – Enhancing agricultural marketing and supply chain efficiency using AI.

 ## Problem Statement
-[cite_start]The AgriKart.ai project addresses inefficiencies in India’s post-harvest agricultural supply chain by bridging the gap between rural farmers and urban consumers.  [cite_start]This WhatsApp bot is the primary interface for farmers, helping them overcome challenges with limited access to buyers and real-time price information.
+The AgriKart.ai project addresses inefficiencies in India’s post-harvest agricultural supply chain by bridging the gap between rural farmers and urban consumers.
+This WhatsApp bot is the primary interface for farmers, helping them overcome challenges with limited access to buyers and real-time price information.

 ## Key Features
-* [cite_start]**Farmer Onboarding:** A conversational workflow to register new farmers via WhatsApp.
+* **Farmer Onboarding:** A conversational workflow to register new farmers via WhatsApp.
-* [cite_start]**Produce Listing:** Farmers can list multiple crops, including details like suggested price and available quantity, through a guided conversation.
+* **Produce Listing:** Farmers can list multiple crops, including details like suggested price and available quantity, through a guided conversation.
 * **Stateful Conversations:** The bot remembers each farmer and where they are in the conversation.

 ## Technical Architecture
-* [cite_start]**Farmer Interface:** WhatsApp (using Meta Cloud API)
+* **Farmer Interface:** WhatsApp (using Meta Cloud API)
-* [cite_start]**Backend:** Flask (Python)
+* **Backend:** Flask (Python)
 * **Public Tunneling:** ngrok (for development)

 ## How to Run